perugia33/space-tours-app/README.md

-### It's a space travel tours website that provides information about the several galaxies that one can tour along with bios and images of crew members and space crafts used
+### A space travel tours website that provides information about the several galaxies that one can tour along with bios and images of crew members and space crafts used
 * Collects passenger data via user input
 * Stores and retrieves passenger data from the Mongo DB using an Express server
 * It has an accompanying design system that can be found at https://github.com/perugia33/Design_System